URBAN ASSEMBLY SCHOOL FOR CRIMINAL JUSTICE

 Goal Two: To establish a Photo and Graphic Design program that allows students to build skills through course scope and sequencing.

-Goal One: Through professional development and equipment purchases, they will be building their capacity to hold high-quality, public student performances of the work of the drama department.
+Goal One: Through professional development and equipment purchases, they build their capacity to hold high-quality, public student performances of the work of the drama department.

 Goal Two: Through professional development and equipment purchases, they will add new course offerings to the visual arts department.

-Goal Two: The theatre teacher is considering partnering with Technical Artisans Collective to assist her in developing a stagecraft class.
+Goal Two: The theatre teacher partners with Technical Artisans Collective to assist her in developing a stagecraft class.